 For many athletes, it is common to focus primarily or even exclusively on performance, training and recovery.
-While focusing on athletic performance in relation to a training regimen and athletic performance should take center stage in an athlete’s routine, what you eat can have a significant impact on performance and even hinder progress if not done right.
+While focusing on athletic performance in relation to a training regimen should take center stage in an athlete’s routine, the importance of proper nutrition for athletes should not be overlooked or understated.

-This is why during periods of intense training it is essential to develop an understanding of proper nutrition for athletes.
+During periods of intense training, it is essential to develop an understanding of proper nutrition for athletes.
 A solid athlete nutrition plan involves adequate calories, protein, carbohydrates along with vitamins, minerals and hydration, which should be tailored to your specific sport.

-To get started, here are a few common nutrition mistakes athletes make that can negatively impact their performance.
+To get started, here are a few common nutrition mistakes athletes make that you can steer clear of for maximum performance.

 Not Eating Enough Calories

-Proper nutrition for athletes starts with eating enough calories.
+Optimal nutrition for athletes starts with eating enough calories.
 If you are regularly exercising at a moderate or intense level, you need to eat enough to fuel those workouts.
 If you don’t, you’ll most likely find yourself lacking in energy, and your workouts will feel like a struggle.

 If you don’t want to count calories, that’s fine too.
-You can ensure you are getting enough by listening to your body’s hunger cues.
+You can ensure you are getting enough by listening to your body’s hunger cues and responding to them.
 Aim to eat at least 3 balanced meals a day and 2 snacks.
 If you are hungry, eat!

 Not Eating Enough Protein

 You probably already know that getting enough protein is one of the most important nutrition tips for athletes.
 But how much protein do athletes need?

-Since athletes generally need more protein, Using the RDA to determine your protein needs as an athlete isn’t going to work.
+Since athletes generally need more protein, Using the RDA to determine your protein needs as an athlete isn’t very helpful.
 This number is not meant to be used for those with high levels of physical activity as it isn’t enough to support muscle repair and recovery after intense exercise.
 If you’ve ever felt overly sore after working out where it wrecked your training schedule, a lack of protein may have been to blame.

 In order to optimize your recovery and training you want to tailor your protein intake based on your needs.
-A general rule of thumb is somewhere from 1.3.-1.8 grams per kilogram of body weight.
+A general rule of thumb for athletes is somewhere from 1.3.-1.8 grams per kilogram of body weight.

 Those involved in more cardio-based activities should eat on the lower end of that range, whereas athletes involved in strength-related activities need to eat on the higher end.